Antony Blinken: IsraelPalestine

 In April 2024, it was reported that Blinken had refused to act on recommendations from the Israel Leahy Vetting Forum to sanction Israeli units that had been accused of human rights violations including torture, rape, and extrajudicial killings in the West Bank.
 During a hearing before the Senate Foreign Relations Committee on May 21, 2024, Blinken faced fierce criticism from protestors who interrupted his testimony by shouting as they were escorted from the hearing room, including calling him "the Butcher of Gaza" and "Bloody Blinken".
 A Times of Israel report found that in August 2024, Blinken falsely announced that Benjamin Netanyahu had accepted a US proposal for a hostage deal, which threw a wrench in the works and lead to the round of negotiations falling apart.

 ProPublica reported on September 24, 2024, that Blinken lied to the U.S. Congress, ignoring two reports, one from the U.S. Agency for International Development (USAID), the other from State Department Refugees Bureau, that Israel had indeed blocked humanitarian aid from reaching Gaza.
 First-hand reports had previously shown Israelis blocking and even destroying aid on trucks.

 "Their conclusion was explosive because U.S. law requires the government to cut off weapons shipments to countries that prevent the delivery of U.S.-backed humanitarian aid.
 Israel has been largely dependent on American bombs and other weapons in Gaza since Hamas’ Oct.
 7 attacks."

 Following the report, U.S. representative Rashida Tlaib and the Council on American–Islamic Relations called for Blinken's resignation.

-On January 14, 2025, Blinken expressed his assessment that Hamas had recruited almost as many new members as it had lost in the Israel-Hamas war and that this was due to Benjamin Netanyahu's refusal to advance an alternative to Hamas leadership in Gaza.
+On January 14, 2025, Blinken expressed his assessment that Hamas had recruited almost as many new members as it had lost in the IsraelHamas war and that this was due to Benjamin Netanyahu's refusal to advance an alternative to Hamas leadership in Gaza.
 In that same speech, Blinken was interrupted by three protesters who reiterated the common sobriquet "Bloody Blinken" and referred to him as the "Secretary of Genocide".
 During his final press conference as Secretary of State, journalists Max Blumenthal and Sam Husseini were forcefully removed after asking questions about Gaza policy.